python-trio/trio/README.rst

      our final exception a keyboardinterrupt instead of an UnhandledExceptionError. if some raised new errors...?

+     so:
+     - when control-C is hit, raise inside the currently executing code (if not protected)
+     - and also raise inside all regular tasks
+       - possibly: raise at the next schedule point *even if* not otherwise cancellable then *if* they aren't protected against control-C. This might cause us to lose the result of the operation that got blown away (which is why cancellation can't normally happen here), but that's what control-C is like in general, so...
+       - for protected code we need to go through the cancellation machinery
+         - so it helps if the cancellation machinery allows us to send in an exception repeatedly!

+     when tasks exit with a cancellation, it should be like there's a with move_on_after: wrapped around the whole thing, that swallows the exception if its the one we injected. the general rule with cancellations is to let them propagate.
+BUT for this it will help if there's a supervisor who notices and freaks out about "regular" death too...? well, and we need to be able to distinguish between unexpected exceptions, return None, and cancelled, probably?

+     in general, there is *no* guarantee in trio that just because you've been cancelled once, you won't be cancelled again... because e.g. an outer timeout can fire while you're unwinding from an inner timeout.

    - Note: I've seen KI raised purportedly inside call_soon_task, what's up with that?